devonfw/devon4ng-application-template/README.md

-# Devonfw Angular 2 Kickstarter
+# OASP4JS Application Template

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

-**UPDATE:**
-- Angular CLI has been updated to 1.0.0 version.
-- This project has been updated to Angular 4.

-Please follow the upgrading instructions [at the end](https://github.com/devonfw/devonfw-angular2-kickstarter#update-the-project) of this README or in the [Introduction](https://github.com/devonfw/devonfw-angular2-kickstarter/wiki#upgrading-from-previous-versions) of the Wiki to upgrade this project.

 ## Install the project